 Metal-Rules: Whatever happened to you with the Brides of Destruction?

-John Corabi: To be perfectly honest with you, I get along with Nikki [Sixx] splendidly, but when I left the band I told Nikki that there was gonna be some egos involved, I don’t wanna say who, but I just said there’s a member in this band that I just do not get along with, that I do not write well with.
-First of all they basically told me that they don’t need me to write at all, so I was like I’m not into that situation, and I told Nikki “Dude, I love you to death.
-I known that you and I can write a great record and so I’m out.”.
-And as it turned out he just sent Bruce [Kulick] an email like a week ago and said “Tell Corabi I’m really sorry about the Brides of Destruction thing and he was right.”
+John Corabi: To be perfectly honest with you, I get along with Nikki [Sixx] splendidly, but when I left the band, I told Nikki that there would be some egos involved.
+I don’t want to say who, but I just said there’s a member in this band that I just do not get along with, which I do not write well with.
+First of all, they basically told me that they don’t need me to write at all, so I was like I’m not into that situation, and I told Nikki, “Dude, I love you to death.
+I knew that you and I could write a great record and so I’m out.”.
+And as it turned out, he just sent Bruce [Kulick] an email like a week ago and said, “Tell Corabi I’m really sorry about the Brides of Destruction thing, and he was right.”
 Because Nikki is having an issue now with the person that I was having an issue with?
 So we’ll just leave it at that.

 Metal-Rules: What’s your opinion of the finished record?

-John Corabi: To be honest with you, I’ve written with Nikki Sixx and my whole beef with that record was… and I like London [LeGrand], I don’t dislike London at all, everybody though I left, even London though I left the band because I didn’t like him, that’s not an issue, but I felt like there were certain members in that band that were trying too hard to be cool and there’s an American saying you can’t fit a square peg into a round hole, you know, it’s just not gonna go.
+John Corabi: To be honest with you, I’ve written with Nikki Sixx, and my whole beef with that record was… and I like London [LeGrand], I don’t dislike London at all, everybody thought I left, even London though I left the band because I didn’t like him, that’s not an issue, but I felt like there were certain members in that band that was trying too hard to be cool, and there’s an American saying you can’t fit a square peg into a round hole, you know, it’s just not going to go.

 Metal-Rules: I’m starting to get the picture?

 John Corabi: So we know who we’re talking about then.
-But you know it’s like when I came in, I spoke with Nikki at length and he told me “Yeah, you can write, you can do this, you can do that, I really want you to contribute.”
+But you know it’s like when I came in, I spoke with Nikki at length, and he told me, “Yeah, you can write, you can do this, you can do that, I want you to contribute.”
 So I started to contribute and started to get pushed aside.
-After listening to the record I was just scratching my head, like I don’t know what we’re trying to do here, are we trying to be punk, are we trying to be AFI, what the fuck are we doing here?
-An honestly I told Nikki, when I left I said the best song on the record is a song that Nikki wrote with an outside writer for somebody else, a song called “Life”.
+After listening to the record, I was just scratching my head, like I don’t know what we’re trying to do here, are we trying to be punk, are we trying to be AFI, what the fuck are we doing here?
+I honestly told Nikki that when I left, I said the best song on the record is a song Nikki wrote with an outside writer for somebody else, a song called “Life.”

 Metal-Rules: The one that the drummer [Scott Coogan] sings

 John Corabi: Right.
-I said to him “You and Tracii are sitting here telling me that this singer is gonna be the next big thing, he’s a rock star.”
-Everybody was going “London is this and London is that…” and I go “What kind of an impression are we leaving here if the best song on the record you wrote with somebody else and our drummer is singing it, where does that leave the singer?”
+I said to him, “You and Tracii are sitting here telling me that this singer is going to be the next big thing.
+He’s a rock star.”
+Everybody was going, “London is this and London is that…” and I go “What kind of an impression are we leaving here if the best song on the record you wrote with somebody else and our drummer is singing it, where does that leave the singer?”
 It didn’t make sense to me.
-So I was saying my piece, I was stating my case, and I guess that I rubbed somebody the wrong way, and it came down to… it was weird, I was sitting at the phone dialing a number and I’d hang the phone up and think and the phone rang and Tracii called me and said “Listen dude, we got to let you go, I hope you’re no upset.”
-But it was cool, we left on good terms, Nikki and I left anyway, apparently Tracii’s got an issue with me.
+So I was saying my piece, I was stating my case, and I guess that I rubbed somebody the wrong way.
+It came down to… it was weird, I was sitting at the phone dialing a number, and I’d hang the phone up and think and the phone rang, and Tracii called me and said: “Listen, dude, we got to let you go, I hope you’re no upset.”
+But it was cool.
+We left on good terms.
+Nikki and I left anyway.
+Apparently, Tracii’s got an issue with me.

-Metal-Rules: You still got full credit for you guitar playing on all of the tracks on the album?
+Metal-Rules: You still got full credit for your guitar playing on all of the tracks on the album?